openstack/releases/doc/source/newton/schedule.rst

 newton-3 milestone
 ------------------

-XXX is the newton-3 milestone window for projects following the `release:cycle-with-milestones`_ model.
+August 30 - Sept 1 is the newton-3 milestone window for projects following the `release:cycle-with-milestones`_ model.

 .. _n-ff: